Carreau/talks/2018-02-28-Idea-Webinar/idea.md

 Computation, and visualisation/narrative/result are in different processes.

  - Robust to crashes
- - Can "Share" and analysis / notebook without having to "rerun" the code.
+ - Can "Share" and analysis / notebook without having to "rerun" the all code.
    And more trustworthy (No copy-past issues).

+Cons:

+ - Understanding that document/kernel can have different states can be challenging.

+--

 ## Network enabled / web based